 Avoid spammy email subject lines like How to lose 30 lbs. and keep it off.

-Making the subject line relevant to the request will increase the likelihood that the email will be read, and get you that much closer to converting the lead into a membership.
+Making the subject line relevant to the request will increase the likelihood that the email will be read and get you that much closer to converting the lead to a membership.